Best Cyber Monday mesh router deals

 Upgrade your home to Wi-Fi 6 with this awesome deal on the Netgear Nighthawk Wi-Fi 6 mesh router 2-pack.
 With up to 3,000 square feet of coverage and super-fast speeds, it's perfect for small and medium sized homes.
 Best Buy has it now for $50 off the regular price.View Deal

-Our favorite mesh router is $110 off at B&H Photo, giving you a great deal on the best mesh system for most homes.
+Low stock alert: Our favorite mesh router is $80 off at B&H Photo, giving you a great deal on the best mesh system for most homes.
 The Google Nest Wi-Fi combines a capable mesh router with smart speaker functionality, thanks to the built-in Google Home in each mesh extension unit.View Deal

 Linksys Velop AC2200 (3 Pack): was $399 now $199 @ Best Buy